Chrismarsh/mesher/docs/source/configuration.rst

    :type: string

-The ``mesher.py`` script needs to know where the backend mesher executable is located.
+The ``mesher`` script needs to know where the backend mesher executable is located.
 Optionally use the MESHER_EXE environment variable.

 .. confval:: nworkers